adacheling/class03/README.md

 * Every variable is an l-value.

-* To get the value at the named location, the variable must be *dereferenced*.
+* To get the value at the named location, the variable must be explicitly *dereferenced*.

 For example, OCaml uses the reference model for mutable variables: